Brian Douglas Hayden

-Brian Douglas Hayden (born 1946) is an American ethno-archaeologist prominent in research in North and Central America and Australia.
+Brian Douglas Hayden (born 1946) is an American ethnoarchaeologist prominent in research in North and Central America and Australia.

 Early life and education

 Hayden was born in Flushing, New York on 14 February 1946, and was son of F. Douglas and Constance Hayden.
 He married Huguette Sansonnet, on 26 August 1970.
 They have three children.
 He studied at the University of Bordeaux, (certificate) 1967, the University of Colorado, completing a B.A. in 1969 and a Masters and PhD at University of Toronto, M.A., in 1970, and 1976 respectively.

 Career

 Hayden worked briefly as a researcher at the American Stock Exchange, New York, NY, in 1964 and then as an instructor in sociology and anthropology at the Virginia Commonwealth University, Richmond in 1973-74 and Simon Fraser University, Burnaby, British Columbia, in 1974–76.
 This was followed by positions as assistant professor, associate professor, and professor of archaeology.

-He was made emeritus Professor of archaeology at Simon Fraser University in Burnaby, British Columbia (Canada), an Honorary Research Associate in the Department of Anthropology at the University of British Columbia, and a fellow of the Royal Society of Canada.
+He was made emeritus Professor of archaeology at Simon Fraser University in Burnaby, British Columbia, an Honorary Research Associate in the Department of Anthropology at the University of British Columbia, and a fellow of the Royal Society of Canada.
 He retired in 2012 but continued his research privately.